-The Elsevier Foundation team works closely with communities of experts in the fields of library capacity building, advancing women in science and combatting the global nursing shortage.
-We are grateful for their valuable insights and support as we build and shape our programs for maximum impact.
+The Elsevier Foundation team works closely with communities of experts in the fields of sustainability.
+We are grateful for their valuable insights and support as we build and shape our programs to positively impact the UN Sustainable Development Goals.

 Donna J. Dean, Ph.D.